 The Racist Lie

 The racist narrative pushed by CNN and main stream media is best confronted by Ron Christie who wrote;

 “Last year, 76 law-enforcement officers were killed in the line of duty, and I’m hard pressed to name one of them.
 Yet, high-profile cases such as the shooting deaths of Trayvon Martin and Michael Brown have made these names well-known around the world.
 Their sad fame comes at the hands of those who push the narrative that white cops are motivated by racial animus to kill blacks.
 How else to explain the media ignoring the thousands upon thousands of blacks who die at the hands of other blacks—but the sensationalized 24/7 coverage involved when violence is inflicted at the hands of whites toward blacks?”

 In Winnipeg, we experience the same kind of racially divisive reporting.

-Winnipeg Police Officers have been accused of racially profiling and executing Aboriginal men in several high-profile deadly force encounters.
+Winnipeg Police Officers have been accused of racially profiling and executing Indigenous men in several high-profile deadly force encounters.

-I worked one such case, a fatal police shooting, an Aboriginal man shot to death and the immediate reaction from the Aboriginal leadership and community leveling accusations of racism and racial profiling against the shooter.
+I worked one such case, a fatal police shooting, an Indigenous man shot to death and the immediate reaction from the Indigenous leadership and community leveling accusations of racism and racial profiling against the shooter.

-In a remarkable twist, the shooter turned out to be an Aboriginal police officer.
+In a remarkable twist, the shooter turned out to be an Indigenous police officer.